Jordan-Trimarchi/BuskTilDawn/README.md

 ![altText](./readme-images/5.png)

 Once logged in, events you are hosting will appear in green and events you are attending will apear with minus signs.
 Want to add an event to your calendar?
-Click the plus sign and it will become a minus and add the event and the details of that event will pop up on the map.
+Click the plus sign and it will become a minus.
+The event will be added to your schedule and the details of that event will pop up on the map.
 ![altText](./readme-images/6.png)

 Only want to see the events you're attending or hosting?
 Click the schedule tab and all other events will disappear.